THartmanOfTheRedwoods/Java-Lab-010-F2023/README.md

 * Trace through the code in WeatherStation and make sure you understand what you have to work with!
 * Look at the Display.java **interface** and in your own words, write below why you think we are declaring an **interface**.
+* We are declaring an interface so that we can create multiple varaitions of the same variable through our weather stations.
+To describe weather that may be similar but with different
+* names like rain and mist.

 ## Part 2 - Create 3 Classes that **Implement** Display.java